Aesthetic Post-Training Diffusion Models from Generic Preferences with Step-by-step Preference Optimization: Experiments

+\textit{First}, discarding very large timesteps, \ie, [750-1000], yields better performance as these timesteps barely generate image details and are very noisy. \textit{Second}, if we remove [0-250] and only use [250-750], there is a considerate performance drop, indicating that [0-250] is useful.
+Similarly, [0-500] is also useful. \textit{Third}, if we compare [500-750], [250-500] and [0-250], we find that applying SPO to [250-500] achieves slightly better overall performance.
+We speculate [250-500] is a critical timestep range for SPO.
+Compared to larger timesteps, timesteps in [250-500] focus more on detail refinement.
+Moreover, compared to smaller timesteps, the denoising steps in [250-500] sample $\boldsymbol{x}_{t-1}$ with a sufficiently large variance to construct win-loss pairs for training.
+Based on these findings, we set $\kappa=750$ and apply SPO to timestep range [0-750].

+\textbf{Comparing ways of choosing win-lose pairs.} In Table Table~\ref{tab:win_lose_choice}, we compare two ways.
+The proposed method uses a sample with highest quality and another sample with lowest quality.
+The other way is to randomly select two samples and use SPM to decide their win-lose preference.
+Results show that the proposed way is generally better.
+That said, both options allow for proper assessment of aesthetic preference because they ensure a sample pair comes from the same sample and has relatively small differences.

-\textbf{Computational cost.} We use \textcolor{black}{$4\times$ A100 GPUs}, which take $\sim12$ and $\sim29.5$ hours to train SD-1.5 and SDXL, respectively.
-Further considering the time ($\sim8$ and $\sim29$ hours for SD-1.5 and SDXL, respectively) used for training the step-aware preference model, the entire training GPU-hours of SPO-SDXL is less than $10\%$ of the training GPU-hours of Diffusion-DPO (SD-1.5: $\sim384$ and SDXL: $\sim4,800$).
-This is probably due to the use of step-aware aligned preference labels in SPO.
+\textbf{Computational cost.} We use \textcolor{black}{$4\times$ A100 GPUs}, which take $12$ and $29.5$ hours to fine-tune SD-1.5 and SDXL, respectively.
+We also spend $8$ and $29$ hours training SPM for SD-1.5 and SDXL, respectively.
+In comparison, the GPU hours used for fine-tuning SD-1.5 and SDXL using Diffusion-DPO are $384$ and $4,800$, respectively.
+As a result, the total training GPU hours of SPO-SD-1.5 and SPO-SDXL is about 20.8\% and 4.9\% of DPO-SD-1.5 and DPO-SDXL, respectively.
+This significant efficiency gain is probably because of the SPO design, where the image details are properly highlighted for the network to learn.

+\textbf{Generalization to Text Generation.} We verify the generalization of SPO by simply marrying the LoRA weights of SPO-SDXL to the Glyph-ByT5-SDXL model~\cite{liu2024glyph}, which specializes in design image generation.
+Qualitative examples are shown in Fig.~\ref{fig:glyphbyt5_comp}, where we observe that SPO consistently improves the visual appeal of Glyph-ByT5-SDXL images, \eg, richer texture of the elephant, flower, robot, and beer mug, while preserving the text generation ability of Glyph-ByT5-SDXL.